 Minor illnesses such as dyspepsia, indigestion, and hot flashes can be treated with sage.
 Additionally, sage can also give a soothing relief for throat and mouth inflammation.

-If you found yourself with a toothache, insomnia, and digestion problems, tarragon is a trusty herb to have growing indoors.
+If you find yourself with a toothache, insomnia, and digestion problems, tarragon is a trusty herb to have growing indoors.
 This aromatic herb with hints of anise is easy to grow from cuttings and for good measure.
 You will want to have more of these herbs growing in your medicinal herb stash!

 If applied topically to cuts, lavender has healing properties.
-Lavender as an essential oil is also great for a lot of natural home remedies.
+Lavender, as an essential oil, is also great for a lot of natural home remedies.

 A urinary tract infection can come without warning.
 Avoid this painful illness by supporting your kidneys and other internal organs like your spleen and intestines.